VIDT Datalink (VIDT) Hits Self Reported Market Capitalization of $29.02 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-VIDT Datalink’s genesis date was August 18th, 2018.
+VIDT Datalink launched on August 18th, 2018.
 VIDT Datalink’s total supply is 1,000,000,000 tokens and its circulating supply is 770,011,370 tokens.
+VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.
 The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
-VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.
 VIDT Datalink’s official message board is medium.com/@vidtdatalink.
-The official website for VIDT Datalink is www.vidt-datalink.com.
+VIDT Datalink’s official website is www.vidt-datalink.com.

 VIDT is an ERC20 compliant token on the Ethereum network.”